DFEAGILEDEVOPS/MTC/test/admin-hpa/README.md

 Once your database is setup and online, open a shell in the `db` directory and run `yarn dummy-data`.
 This will populate your local database with 18k schools, and a user for each.

-### School pin dataset

-Ensure the `ALLOWED_WORDS` environment variable is populated with at least 100 three letter words to create a unique 7 character pin for each school.

 ### Generate school pins

 It may be necessary to invoke the school pin generator function to populate each school with a pin, if this has not been done already.
 The function may execute upon startup of the `func-consumption` app, but this is not guaranteed due to the nature of the timer trigger.